khoin/1kfm/README.md

 =====

 ## What is this?
 This is a 1kilobyte FM (PM) synthesizer that runs in your web browser.
 You can check out the commented source in uncompressed.html.
+This is a step further from [2048fm](https://github.com/khoin/2048fm) which has a somewhat better interface.

 ## Features